ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/Testing.md

 > > ~~~
 > > {: .language-python}
 > {: .solution}
-> How do you deal with the fact that the positions that are generated are random and thus different each time you run them?
+> How do you test that the statement in the docstring is correct (you get NSRC stars within 1 degree of the given ra/dec) when you will get a different result when you run the test.
+> Remember that you are trying to test that your code does what you expect which is what you promise in the docstring.
 >
 {: .challenge}